Zag-Research/Zag-Smalltalk/Documentation/Encoding-Mix.md

 We extend this slightly, by using 5 of the 8 possible tag values:
 - 2: `SmallInteger`.
 Recognized by `u & 2 != 0`.
 This provides 62-bit `SmallInteger` values in the high bits. (note this test also matches 3,6,7 - which are not used)
 - 4 and 5: `Float`.
 Recognized by u  & 6 == 4.
 By using 2 tags we can encode all 64-bit floats in the ranges 0..3.8e-270, 5.9e-39..6.8e38, and 1.1e270..1.8e308 as well as NaN and Inf.
 Any other values will be heap allocated.
 For the vast majority of applications this range will allow all values to be coded as immediate values.
 Encoding is a left rotate by 5 bits and subtract 3, then a check if the bottom 3 bits are 4 or 5.
 These are both several instructions shorter than Spur and involve no conditional code on decode.
 - 0: Pointer or `nil`.
 Recognized by u  & 7 == 0.
 This is compatible with native 8-byte-aligned pointers, so no conversion is required.
 This compatibility extends to `nil` being equivalent to `null` in C, C++, Rust, or Zig.
-If the high 5 bits non-zero then this is an immediate pointer to a `BlockClosure`  that takes 0 or 1 parameters (and this doesn't even need to be removed for AARCH64).
+If the high 5 bits are zero then this is a native pointer (but of course completely unmanaged).
+If the high 5 bits are non-zero then this is a pointer to some heap object.
+If that tag is `heap` then this is a pointer to a generic heap object and we must look at the header to get the class.
+Other values are directly a class number and the pointer points to some object but the interpretation is from the immediate class number.
+For example if the class is `ThunkLocal` then the pointer points to a `ContextData` object from which we will evaluate a given local.
+If the class is `ThunkReturnLocal` then the pointer is to a `Context`  we will do a non-local return from.
 - 1: immediate values for immutable classes.
 Recognized by u  & 7 == 1.
 For the classes `Character`, `Symbol`, `True`, `False`.
 The high 5 bits are the class number, and the middle 56 bits are the information (the character Unicode value or the symbol hash code).